giozom/giozom/README.md

 <a href="https://app.daily.dev/giozom"><img src="https://github.com/giozom/giozom/blob/main/devcard.svg" align="right" width="400" alt="Giovanni's Dev Card"/></a>

 ### A little bit about me
-- 🔭 I’m currently working for an ecommerce company as the Enterprise Engineering Manager
+- 🔭 I’m currently working for an energy software company as the APAC Engineering Leader looking after Customer Care Teams
 - 🌱 I’m also learning about AI and LLMs and experimenting left and right, platform engineering, product framework creation and a bunch of cool stuffs
 - 🌱 I have a keen interest in Progressive Web App, Automation Testing, Performance & Data engineering, DevOps, SRE, Monitoring and Analytics
 - 🌱 Back to basic on Python, JavaScript, Typescript, AWS, Azure, GCP etc..